 - No weeds that need reporting to the Environment Agency , like Japanese knotweed and ragwort.
 For more information visit the Oxfordshire County Council website

 If your bin contains anything it shouldn’t, we will leave a note on your bin explaining this and will empty it on your next scheduled garden waste collection if the items have been removed

 Spring and Autumn Extra garden waste weeks

 We collect the equivalent of one extra bin’s worth in one week in Spring and in Autumn.
-This year (2021) it will in the weeks beginning 10 May and 8 November.
+These are indicated on our waste collection calendars.
 Boxes and bags are left at residents’ discretion and will not be replaced if missing or damaged.

 For more information about home composting and purchasing a compost bin please visit Oxfordshire Recycles.